dingkimberly/memory-game/README.md

 I could have put some lines of code into separate functions, but I feel like the current code has a logical and chronological flow and is easy to read.

-The bulk of information is stored in 2D arrays, which I thought made the most sense since Memory consists of a grid of cards.
+The bulk of information is stored in 2D arrays, which I thought made the most sense since the game consists of a grid of cards.
 I used numpy to manipulate these arrays, since numpy is really good at that.
 I also used a few of Python's built-in libraries for various purposes.

 ## Additional notes